 Today, the Shiba is a well-recognized dog breed, known as the smallest of the Japanese dogs of the Spitz group.
-In fact, the Shiba has been declared a national treasure in Japan, the Land of the Rising Sun.
+In fact, the Shiba has been declared a national treasure in Japan.

 The Origins of the Shiba Inu

-The Shiba Inu, which once was used to flush out birds and small game in the brush of Japan’s mountains, was also used to hunt wild boar.
-One of Japan’s six native breeds, the Shiba belongs to a group which includes the large Akita and the medium Shikoku, Kai, Hokkaido, and Kishu.
-The dog is known for its upright ears and cat-like flexibility, and is considered an excellent companion dog to single people and families in Japan and the U.S.
+Shiba Inus were once used to drive out birds and hunt small game in the brush of Japan’s mountains.
+One of Japan’s six native breeds, the Shiba belongs to a group which includes the large Akita and the medium-sized Shikoku, Kai, Hokkaido, and Kishu.
+The dog is known for its upright ears and cat-like flexibility, and is considered an excellent companion dog to singles and families in Japan and the U.S.

 Read our article on Shiba Inu Breed History.

 Shiba Inu Physical Characteristics

 Height and Weight

 • A male Shiba stands around 14.5-16.5 inches tall and weighs about 23 pounds.

 • A female Shiba stands about 13.5-15.5 inches in height and weighs around 17 pounds.

 From a Shiba Inu puppy to a Full-Grown Shiba Inu